rieckpil/progmot/content/post/writing-a-book-remotely.md

 We more or less split this PoC time into two areas: automating the infrastructure setup with CloudFormation and developing a sample application.
 Back then, we started with `.yaml` CloudFormation templates but moved quickly to the promising AWS CDK project.

-As soon as we had a container cluster (ECS) with an automated CI/CD pipeline and the sample application with some basic features like login with AWS Cognito and storing data within RDS ready, we started to plan the next steps.
+As soon as we had a container cluster (ECS) with an automated CI/CD pipeline and the sample application with some basic features ready, such as a login with AWS Cognito and storing data within RDS, we started to plan the next steps.

-This pilot area took about 2-3 months.
+This pilot phase took about two to three months.

 Next, we had to decide how we would write this book.
-The main question we had to answer was: should we talk to a publisher and pitch our idea or self-publish the whole thing?
+The main question we had to answer was: Should we talk to a publisher and pitch our idea or self-publish the whole thing?

-As this project was a side-project for all three of us and not what we do full time, we all agreed that working with a formal publisher was not an option for us: working towards given deadlines and having to deliver a final piece on a fixed date was something we clearly wanted to avoid.
+As this project was a side-project for all three of us and not what we do full time, we all agreed that working with a formal publisher was not an option for us: Working towards given deadlines and having to deliver a final piece on a fixed date was something we clearly wanted to avoid.

 Furthermore, Tom already self-published his first book and then got a technical publisher on board to offer a print version and more distribution channels.
 Based on his experience and the common understanding, that this project may also fail, we went for the self-publishing approach.

-For self-publishing books in the tech space, [Leanpub](https://leanpub.com/) seemed to be the de-facto choice.
+For self-publishing books in the tech space, [Leanpub](https://leanpub.com/) seemed to be the de-facto default choice.

-Leanpub is really appealing for self-publishing tech authors as they offer the following:
+Leanpub is highly appealing to self-publishing tech authors as they offer the following:

 - writing the manuscript in Markdown or bringing your own PDF
 - automatic formatting/layout for Markdown manuscripts